edufford/CarND-Behavioral-Cloning-P3/README.md

 ## Overview

 This project uses **Keras** to train a convolutional neural network to do **end-to-end steering angle control based on road images** from a Udacity driving simulator.
 Training data from driving around one track was used to generate a **saved model file that can be used to drive the car autonomously** on both provided tracks.
-This demonstrates the networks ability to generalize road feature detection and control steering by **cloning real driving behavior**, similar to the results from the NVIDIA Apr 25, 2016 paper "[End to End Learning for Self-Driving Cars](https://arxiv.org/pdf/1604.07316v1.pdf)."
+This demonstrates the neural network's ability to generalize road feature detection and control steering by **cloning real driving behavior**, similar to the results from the NVIDIA Apr 25, 2016 paper "[End to End Learning for Self-Driving Cars](https://arxiv.org/pdf/1604.07316v1.pdf)."

-## Files
+## Key Files

 | File 					|     Description	        								|
 |:---------------------:|:---------------------------------------------------------:|